VarunSreenivasan16/Autonomous-RC-Car/README.md

 ## Blob and Color Detection

-- Folder contains script to detect the traffic blobs (circles) and the color to determine the state of the traffic light.
+- Script to detect the traffic blobs (circles) and the color to determine the state of the traffic light.

 ## Inference

-- Folder contains inference script, detection models, and results on test set.
+- Inference script, detection models, and results on test set.

 ## SSD-MobileNet

-- Folder contains repo to implement SSD (Single Shot MultiBox Detector) in PyTorch for object detection, using MobileNet backbones.
+- Repo to implement SSD (Single Shot MultiBox Detector) in PyTorch for object detection, using MobileNet backbones.

 ## VOC

-- Folder contains script to generate VOC annotations and the corresponding dataset generated in the process.
+- Script to generate VOC annotations and the corresponding dataset generated in the process.